RolfLawrenz/ocpic/README.md

 ## Testing the project

-Once you have all hardware connected and on.
-And installed all software you are ready to test.
+Once you have all hardware connected and on, and installed all software you are ready to test.

 The Pi has a static address of **192.168.42.1**, but initially you may want to connect the ethernet cable to your Pi.